The growth of abelian sections: Group actions

 \begin{definition} Let $G$ be a group, and $Y \leqslant G$.
 For every $n \geq 1$, we define

 where $H$ ranges among the subgroups between $Y$ and $G$ (notice that $H'Y \lhd H$).
-Moreover, let $Rep_n(G,Y)$ be the number of inequivalent irreducible $G$-representations having a non-zero $Y$-fixed vector, degree at most $n$, and finite image. \end{definition} We will use $Irr_n(G,Y)$ to denote the set of the irreducible $G$-representations having a non-zero $Y$-fixed vector, degree at most $n$, and finite image.
+Moreover, we define $Rep_n(G,Y)$ as the number of (inequivalent) irreducible $G$-representations having a non-zero $Y$-fixed vector, degree at most $n$, and finite image. \end{definition} We shall use $Irr_n(G,Y)$ to denote the set of the irreducible $G$-representations (up to isomorphism) having a non-zero $Y$-fixed vector, degree at most $n$, and finite image.
 Here is a simple connection with the matter of the previous sections.

 \begin{lemma}[Reduction to faithful actions] If $N \leqslant Y$ and $N \lhd G$, then for every $n \geq 1$

 \end{lemma} \begin{proof} Let us recall that the intermediate subgroups $N \leqslant H \leqslant G$ are in bijection (via the correspondence theorem) with the subgroups of the quotient $G/N$.
 Let $N \leqslant Y \leqslant H \leqslant G$.
 We have